-Wave Action is a consultancy partnership with a diverse range of experiences, skills and passion for the natural world.
-We provide consultancy services, special commissions and advice.
+Wave Action is a consultancy partnership with a diverse range of experiences, skills and passion for wilderness and the natural world.

 Building on 25 years experience working with responsible extractive companies, conservation NGO’s and Government agencies, we focus on avoidance and management of impacts where humans and wildlife interact.
 Our specialist areas cover impacts on biodiversity related to both oil & gas and renewable energies, in addition to mining and multi-sector marine use.

 With decades of experience at sea and maintaining boats, we provide specialist advice to clients looking to purchase or commission a new-build sailing boat.
 We offer world-class guidance whether you’re looking to purchase your first boat, or looking for a highly customised, high-latitude expedition yacht.
 We are able to work with the builder of your choice.